Jennifer Wargo, M.D.

 Areas of Research

 The research of the Wargo Lab is focused on using genetic targeted therapy to arrest the growth of these cancers and to make them more visible to the immune system.
 The lab is currently developing clinical trials incorporating what she has learned in the laboratory to treat patients with cancer.
-Her efforts in this regard have been nationally recognized, and she has several research grants for this work.
+Her efforts in this regard have been nationally recognized, and she has several research grants for this work, including starting PRIME TR (Program for Innovative Microbiome and Translational Research).
 In addition to her important work in the laboratory, Wargo has focused on minimally-invasive surgical techniques for the treatment of skin diseases, including skin cancer.
 As part of the Surgical Oncology department at MD Anderson Cancer Center, she has contributed to improving management for patients with skin cancer and other skin disease.

 In the spotlight